oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/infra/infra.md

 ## Task 5: Setting up Data Science Environment

-We now need to load our notebook into our environment.
+We now need to load our notebooks into our environment.
-1. Opening a **Terminal** inside the _'Other'_ section the console and re-downloading the repository again:
+1. Opening a **Terminal** inside the _`Other`_ section of the console and re-downloading the repository again:

     ![open terminal](./images/open_terminal.png)